JulianSanti28/parameta-technical-test/README.md

     "salary": 500
 }
 ```
-You should receive a response message like the following
+You should receive a response message like the following with status code 201

 ```sh
   {